The Encyclopedia of American Songs and Musicals

 The bitter year

 1 Adopted by the Navy since 1916, Star-Spangled Banner officially becomes the national anthem.
-This patriotic song had been composed in 1812 during the war against England.
+This patriotic song was composed in 1812 during the war against England.
 Meanwhile, the Great Depression begins to spread across Europe.
-President Herbert Hoover suggests limiting the effects by a moratorium on the war debts but talks never end and the project is only adopted late in the year.
-This arrangement does not ultimately result and the European countries bogged down one after the other in the economic downturn.
+President Herbert Hoover suggests limiting the effects by a moratorium on the war debts but talks never end and the project passes only late in the year.
+This arrangement does not ultimately result and the European countries are bogged down one after the other in the economic downturn.
 But it is still in the United States that the situation remains the most worrying.
-Growing voices urge Congress to decide emergency measures in favor of farmers and jobless.
+Growing voices urge Congress to decide emergency measures to support farmers and jobless.

-Faithful to his doctrine, Hoover shows voluntarism but sins again by excessive optimism, repeating the worst is over.
+Faithful to his doctrine, Hoover shows voluntarism but is mistaken again by excessive optimism, repeating the worst is over.
 These are however not less than 2200 banks that went bankrupt in 1931 and the average household income literally collapsed in the spring.

 2 After a series of delays and a stream of ineffective measures, President Hoover reacts finally by investing public capitals at the level of 2 billion dollars in a vast program of works.
 The project is ambitious but arrives a bit late.
 It indeed seems unlikely that the voters see renew him for a second term.
 In 1931, one worker on four has lost his job, hordes of hoboes strive to find elsewhere better living conditions by travelling cheap in the freight railing across the country; the "Okies", these modest farmers of the Middle West abandon their ungrateful lands and leave for exodus, their luggage loaded in old bangers, hoping to recover in California.
 The novelist John Steinbeck told their story through the Joad family, tragic heroes of The Grapes of Wrath (released in 1939), just as the photographer Dorothea Lange through her striking portraits.